Grants for Bushfire and Drought relief

 Oaks Hotels, Resorts & Suites have announced that selected properties nationwide will offer complimentary rooms for those who have lost their homes.
 Eligible applicants are entitled to seven nights free accommodation across any Australian property of Minor Hotels, subject to blockout periods which will be notified upon enquiry.
 Participating properties are located in Queensland, New South Wales, Victoria, South Australia.
 The offer is redeemable from now until the end of June 2020.
 More information is available here.

 The NSW Government is coordinating the clean-up of NSW residences and businesses impacted by the NSW bushfires.
 This includes both insured and uninsured properties.
 Public Works Advisory (PWA), in consultation with property owners, is leading the clean-up effort with insurers, local government and contractors, to ensure that properties are efficiently and safely cleared.
-Work will begin once firegrounds are declared safe by the Rural Fire Service.
-Note: The cost of clearing properties will not be deducted from the funds available under insurance policies.
+The commencement of work will take place once the firegrounds are declared safe by the Rural Fire Service.
+Please be aware that the expenses associated with property clearing will not be subtracted from the available funds provided by insurance policies.
 More information can be cound on the Service NSW website.

 The Insurance Council of Australia is operating a 24-hour hotline to help people impacted by the bushfires with general information about claims and recovery.
 Call 1800 734 621 for assistance on their Catastrophe Hotline.